evilgeniuslabs/evilgeniuslabs.github.io/_posts/2025-07-25-fibonacci256-expanding-hdr-pixelblaze.md

 1. Once it has connected, it will have an IP address on your wi-fi network.
 1. The computer or mobile device you're using should automatically re-connect to its previous network (your home wi-fi, mobile data, etc).
-1. If you left it enabled, use the [Pixelblaze Discovery Service](http://discover.electromage.com) to find your Fibonacci256.
+1. If you left it enabled, use the [Pixelblaze Discovery Service](http://discover.electromage.com) to find your Fibonacci.
-1. If you're unable to find your Fibonacci256's IP address, you can use [these instructions for finding a Raspberry Pi](https://www.raspberrypi.org/documentation/remote-access/ip-address.md).
+1. If you're unable to find your Fibonacci's IP address, you can use [these instructions for finding a Raspberry Pi](https://www.raspberrypi.org/documentation/remote-access/ip-address.md).

 ---

 ##### AP Mode - Create a stand-alone network

-In this mode your Fibonacci256 will create its own wi-fi network that you can connect to from another device.
+In this mode your Fibonacci will create its own wi-fi network that you can connect to from another device.
 Use this mode when outdoors or away from other wi-fi networks.

 If you've already chosen **Client Mode** and followed the instructions above, skip down to [**Next Steps**](#next-step-settingssetupsettings)

 1. Enter an SSID (Name).
-   This is the name of the wi-fi network that you will connect to from other devices to configure your Fibonacci256.
+   This is the name of the wi-fi network that you will connect to from other devices to configure your Fibonacci.
 1. Enter a password at least 8 characters long.
 Passwords with fewer than 8 characters will not work.
 1. Now you should be able to use a computer or mobile device to connect to the wi-fi network with the SSID (name) you entered in step one above.